pcarioufr/box/README.md

 ## Add your own scripts

-Add scripts to the box in the [`home/scripts/`](home/scripts/) folder.
+Add scripts to the box in the [`scripts/`](scripts/) folder.
+They are deployed in the `/opt/box` folder in the virtual machine.

 Use `box acme` (or `./box.sh acme` if you did not alias the `./box.sh` command) to launch `scripts/acme.sh` script.

 ### Common functions for your `box` scripts

-The [`home/scripts/libs`](home/scripts/libs) is the folder where to declare functions that would run across your scripts (see the Logs section below for reference).
+The [`scripts/libs`](scripts/libs) is the folder where to declare functions that would run across your scripts (see the Logs section below for reference).
+They are deployed in the `/opt/box/libs` folder in the virtual machine.

 ### Logs